Assessing Property

 Here are some suggestions:

-- Ask local real estate agents and check out real estate websites; some have sold properties lists.
+additional information, please contact the District Advisor. - Reach out to local real estate agents and survey real estate websites, some have sold properties lists.

-- Ask other listers, especially when looking for unique properties such as gravel pits.
+Establish a relationship local agents to learn what is going on in real estate markets (and others). - Reach out to other listers, especially when looking for unique properties such as gravel pits.
+The

-- Check out the Northern New England Real Estate Network (MLS).
+COMP60 ListServe is a great resources for this type of question. - View sold properties on the Northern New England Real Estate Network (MLS).

-- Appraisers probably frequent your office – ask them for suggestions, as they usually have a good amount of comparable sales data.
+- Talk to appraisers as they usually have a good amount of comparable sales data.

 Please note: Some towns have assessment information and property record cards online.
 This can be a quick way to check out property features to see if they are similar to your subject property.